Professor Alan Winston (lead clinician clinical trials centre)

 Dr Lamsi Dosekun

 Dr Lamsi Dosekun is a consultant in sexual health and HIV at Imperial College Healthcare.
-She is the lead clinician for sexual health in gay, bisexual and other men who have sex with men , post and pre-exposure prophylaxis for HIV.
-Her sexual health interests are in STI and HIV prevention in patients in high-risk groups and she set up the now established PrEP service.
+She is the lead clinician for sexual health in gay, bisexual and other men who have sex with men, post and pre-exposure prophylaxis for HIV, and the head of specialty for sexual health.
+Their sexual health interests are in STI and HIV prevention in patients in high-risk groups, and she set up the now well-established PrEP and PEP service.

-She has been co-investigator on numerous clinical trials including the PROUD study, and principal investigator on the NHSE multicentre IMPACT PrEP trial, enrolling over 500 participants.
-She is currently principal investigator on a commercial PrEP trial (Discover).
+She has been co-investigator on numerous clinical trials in HIV and sexual health, including the PROUD study, and was principal investigator on the NHSE multicentre IMPACT PrEP trial and the Discover PrEP trial.

 Dr Nicky Mackie